realfrankmax/leetcode/README.md

     - Example: `private final static int b = 2;`
   - When using alone, it will give a constant for the instance.
     - It has to be initialized either during declaration or in constructor.
+### Why to use Deque over Stack?
+Stack is a subclass of Vector which is synchronized which means it has locks involved on operations which cause overhead.
+If a thread-safe implementation is not needed, then we could use Deque which is faster.
+Array deques are not thread-safe; in the absence of external synchronization, they do not support concurrent access by multiple threads.